Walter W. Winans

 Walter W. Winans (April 5, 1852 – August 12, 1920) was an American marksman, horse breeder, sculptor, and painter who participated in the 1908 and 1912 Summer Olympics.
 He won two medals for shooting: a gold in 1908 and a silver in 1912, as well as demonstrating the sport of pistol duelling in the 1908 Games.
 He also won a gold medal for his sculpture An American Trotter at Stockholm in 1912.
 In addition, Winans wrote ten books.

 Biography

-He was born to Americans William Louis Winans and Maria Ann de la Rue on April 5, 1852, at the Nikolaevsky Railway Works at St. Petersburg, Russian Empire.
-His father was engaged in construction work and Walter lived in St. Petersburg until the age of 18, taking the oath of allegiance at the US Embassy before leaving for Kent, England, to take up residence.
+Walter Winans was born to Americans William Louis Winans (1823-1897) and Maria Ann de la Rue on April 5, 1852, at the Nikolaevsky Railway Works at St. Petersburg, Russian Empire.
+His father had a contract to build the first major railroad in Russia, for the Tsar, who famously took a ruler, drew a straight line on the map and declared, "This is my line for the railroad.
+Build it that way!"
+William and his brother Thomas (Walter's uncle) succeeded at the cost of thousands of lives of Russian serfs, and he became extraordinarily wealthy.
+William never returned to the US and settled in England.
+Walter lived in St. Petersburg until the age of 18, taking the oath of allegiance at the US Embassy before leaving for Kent, England.

+Walter and his brother Louis lived off their father's vast fortune while pursuing personal interests.
+Walter held hunting and shooting rights over nearly 250000 acre in Glen Strathfarrar, Glen Cannich and Glen Affric in the Highlands of Scotland.
+Walter and his brother Louis had "unenviable notoriety" in the English press for their large-scale deer hunts, noted for the "shameful" wholesale slaughter of deer, where they employed sixty "gillies" (attendants) during hunting season.
+In the 1901 edition of his book The Art of Revolver Shooting he favoured the Webley–Fosbery above other "automatic pistols," but it is not mentioned in the 1911 edition nor in the subsequent Automatic Pistol Shooting or The Modern Pistol and How to Shoot it.